metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## 49ers @ Broncos

 Russell still looks very uncomfortable in this offense.
 Odd.
+We know he's overrated, but to drop off this much from last year is alarming.